 A magnetic stripe card is a special kind of card which is able to store data by changing the magnetism of magnetic particles on a band of magnetic material.

 The magnetic stripe, sometimes called swipe card or magstripe, is read by swiping past a magnetic reading head.
 A magnetic stripe card is any type of card that contains data embedded in a strip composed of iron particles in plastic film.
 Some examples of magnetic stripe cards are credit cards, employee ID cards, driver’s licenses, gift cards, and public transit cards.

 There are three tracks of data contained on the credit card's magnetic stripe

 Each track is about one-tenth of an inch wide.

 The first and second tracks in the magnetic stripe contains information about the cardholder's account such as the card number, the holder’s full name, the card's expiration date, and its country code.

 There are 3 tracks on magnetic cards used for financial transactions.

 These tracks are known as track 1, track 2 and track 3.

-Track three is seldom used by any of the major global networks.
-It is often that track 3 is not even physically present on the card itself.
+Track 3 is virtually unused by the major worldwide networks such as Visa.
+It is often that track 3 is not even present on the card itself.

 Track 1: the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.